qzcdf2019/learngit/readme.txt

 Git is a distributed version comtrol system.
-Git is free CCTV
+Git is free software distributed under the GPL. cdf has amutable index called stage.
-cdf is pyhon